Pyromaticfish0/Paberry-s-Peasants-/README.md

 The play button resides within the main menu.
 After touching play, the main menu will disappear, and the system will begin utilizing the camera.
 The game has officially started.

+#### Shop Button

+The shop button resides in the main menu.
+After touching shop, the user is take to the shop page.

+#### Shop Page

+Users can spend their coins on in-game skins.

 #### Head-up Display

 The HUD will allow users to view their coin balance and mission log during gameplay.

 #### Coin Balance

 Coins are collected throughout the game’s campaign.
-The coins are used as a form of in-game currency to purchase clothing / accessories in the store page.
+The coins are used as a form of in-game currency to purchase in-game skins in the store page.

 #### Mission Log

 The mission log is opened by touching mission log in the HUD during gameplay.
 The mission log will inform the user of their current in-game objective.

-#### Shop Button

-Users can spend their coins on in-game

-#### Shop Page

-Users can spend their coins on in-game

 #### Augmented Images
 - https://developers.google.com/ar/discover/concepts